Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 ## Example 3

-In this example, partners cannot view employee data.
+In this example, partners attempt to view employee data and are blocked because they do not have proper access:

 The name of this Query Worker is `Employees`.